amotahar/tech-net/README.md

 5. Payload, Actions, and Business Logic - DevTools and Best Practices for TypeScript
 6. Middleware, including Custom Middleware
 7. Overview of the Module independent strong learner inshaAllah, i will be success learn & share. be strong.
-8. git hub learn & share and share born eid day win
+8. git hub learn & share and share born eid day win prompt